olliw42/mLRS/README.md

 ## Hardware ##

 Hardware is quite a problem currently.
-One might be tempted to think that all the recent ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
-The ESP's simply do not offer the peripherals which are desired for mLRS TX modules, hence I started with STM32 as main platform.
+One might be tempted to think that all the recent commercial ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
+The ESP's they use simply do not offer the peripherals which are desired for mLRS TX modules, hence I started with STM32 as main platform.
 I am not against ESP however, to the contrary.
-So if anyone wants to add ESP32 please join.
+So if anyone wants to add ESP32 support please join.

 The code so far can work on the Siyi FM30 system (early version only, those with STM32 chips)(the TX module needs few small hardware modifications) and some DIY boards you can find in https://github.com/olliw42/mLRS-hardware.
 Don't hesitate to join the discussion thread at rcgroups for more details.